talkable/talkable-docs/source/campaigns/views/advocate_rewards_paid.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Send email to your brand advocate when their account has been credited or a partial refund has been issued.
+   :description: Send email to your brand Advocate when their account has been credited or a partial refund has been issued.

 Advocate Reward Paid Email
 --------------------------